 You can also insert a very tiny needle into the nozzle while it’s hot and try to clean it out from the bottom, too.

 If none of that works, you’ll have to unscrew the nozzle and clean it out yourself.
-When you replace it, remember to screw it back on tight!
+Don’t forget to follow your manufacturer’s recommendations when removing or replacing a nozzle.

 Blockage in the hot end

 If you have a clean nozzle but still no luck, you may have to remove the hot end assembly and take it apart piece by piece to find the source of the blockage.

 If you’ve gotten this far, I hope you’ve double-checked you’re using the right temperature and print speed, and that you’ve leveled your bed a few times!

 Open the assembly that contains the cooling fan and hot end, and remove the hotend from the carriage.